jimbob4000/RetroFlow-Launcher/README.md

 # Support

 **Help and FAQ's:**
-For Help and answers to frequent questions please visit the [FAQ's](https://github.com/jimbob4000/RetroFlow-Launcher/blob/main/docs/FAQs.md) page.
+For help and answers to frequent questions please visit the [FAQ's](https://github.com/jimbob4000/RetroFlow-Launcher/blob/main/docs/FAQs.md) page.

 **Feature requests:**
 Please note that I'm not a developer, this mod started as a personal project, please be mindful that there may be some redundant code, or some requests that will be beyond my knowledge to implement.